NFDI4Chem/repo-helm-charts/README.md

     helm delete my-nmrxiv-doc

-#### vibspecdb

-To install the vibspecdb chart:

-    helm install my-vibspecdb-app repo-helm-charts/vibspecdb

-To uninstall the chart:

-    helm delete my-vibspecdb-app

 #### coconut-2.0

 Before you install [generate your own application key](https://stackoverflow.com/questions/33370134/when-to-generate-a-new-application-key-in-laravel) and provide that value in the .Values.appProperties.key property.